boulund/tentacle/documentation/source/tutorial.rst

 and one folder with the actual quantification results, as well as a file called ``run_summary.txt`` that shows an overview of all jobs.

+The Tentacle output format is further detailed in section :ref:`output`.